Vogeltak/maxcrone.org/content/essay/2026-05-11-internet-pieces-1.md

 [The Tech High Ground](https://www.foreignaffairs.com/united-states/tech-high-ground-jake-sullivan) by Jake Sullivan in Foreign Affairs.

-(This is the Jake Sullivan that also made frequest appearances in [Corridors of Power](/essay/corridors-of-power), mostly talking about his role during the Obama administrations.)
+(This is the Jake Sullivan who also made frequent appearances in [Corridors of Power](/essay/corridors-of-power), mostly talking about his role during the Obama administrations.)

 It's an interesting piece that mostly distills current thinking into a framework of goals for a comprehensive American techno-industrial strategy.
-Also, very typical that Jake mentions some of the factors that allow China to coordinate their industrial policy effectively, like state banks, but then still falls into the Western neo-capitalist trap of advocating for the government to take on the risk of private investors as a way to steer investment in critical industries which then allows all profit to still trickle upwards into the pockets of private capitalists.
+Also, it's very typical that Jake mentions some of the factors that allow China to coordinate its industrial policy effectively, like state banks, but then still falls into the Western neo-capitalist trap of advocating for the government to take on the risk of private investors as a way to steer investment in critical industries, which then allows all profit to still trickle upwards into the pockets of private capitalists.

 > Wall Street firms privilege investments in software, excited by the high returns its scalability promises.
 They devote far less attention and money to capital-intensive, lower-margin industrial production.
 A strategy that relies on the invisible hand of the market to allocate capital to strategic hardware manufacturing will fail if that hand is only chasing the next software unicorn.
 The U.S. government must work with the private sector to overcome this misalignment, using public policy tools such as tax credits, loan guarantees, and risk insurance to make less attractive investments financially viable for private capital.

-This essay also mentions the trust lost among allies of the US, exacerbated over the last year.
+This essay also mentions the trust lost among U.S. allies, exacerbated over the last year.
 And it places high value on "the global digital economy [running] on a U.S. tech stack".

-Jake contrasts it to China's approach:
+Jake contrasts it with China's approach:

 > Beijing is already exporting a Chinese-made version of this digital infrastructure across much of the developing world, often bundling telecommunications hardware, cloud services, surveillance systems, payment platforms, and low-cost financing for those offerings.
 These exports are not neutral; they prioritize state control, censorship, and surveillance by default.
 In effect, Beijing is exporting an operating system for authoritarianism.
 The United States must offer a better alternative.